Cultural Internships in Greece

 Living and Working in Nafplion

-The CHS has formed on-going partnerships with six institutions to develop internships that enable the students to explore their academic interests and develop their talents and skills while contributing to projects that directly support the goals and activities of the institutions.
+The CHS has formed ongoing partnerships with various institutions to develop internships that enable the students to explore their academic interests and develop their talents and skills while contributing to projects that directly support the goals and activities of the institutions.
 Interns generally work five hours a day, Monday through Friday.
 The students gain experience working with and learning from professionals in a variety of fields.
 The interns work in teams that include both American and Greek students.
 This arrangement increases the range of tasks they can undertake and allows them to gain as much from collaborating with each other as they do from interacting with their mentors and supervisors.

 The American and Greek interns participate in a weeklong seminar that introduces the American students to the history and culture of Modern Greece and provides opportunities for intercultural conversations.
 It also gives the Greek interns a chance to learn about American culture through first-hand interaction with their American counterparts.
 Among the themes the program usually covers are the relationship between ancient and modern Greece; the role of philhellenism in the creation of the Greek state; the function of religion in Greek life; contemporary politics; family, gender and occupational roles; literature, poetry and music; and contemporary cinema.
 The approach of the course is comparative, presenting aspects of contemporary Greece, whenever possible, in comparison with the United States.
 With a schedule of required readings, the seminar relies heavily on the participation of students and the free exchange of ideas.
 This format is less typical in the Greek system, so Greek interns will gain new perspectives on American education, which not only prepares them to work more effectively in teams with the Americans but also sets appropriate expectations for their seminar on American culture.
+The Orientation Seminar on Modern Greek Culture is also meant to introduce the students to their internships and help them frame their work into a research project, which they will present at the end of the program.

 The American interns participate in an intensive, full-immersion course that aims to develop and strengthen their speaking, listening comprehension, reading, and writing skills in Modern Greek through the cumulative acquisition of vocabulary and systematic conversational practice.
 The course includes at least 48 hours of classroom instruction over the five weeks of the program.
 On average students spend 10 hours in class, review sessions, and office hours.
 They also attend one lecture, and participate in one field trip each week.
 The methodology of the course, supported by the technology available in the Iatrou Building, incorporates traditional techniques of instruction into a background of full linguistic and cultural immersion.
 While grammar drills, vocabulary quizzes, and translation exercises constitute the course’s instructional foundation, students benefit from a wide range of opportunities to practice the newly acquired material outside of the classroom and to bring into the classroom their everyday experience.
 In particular, the language program takes advantage of the focused linguistic domains of the internships and of the students’ daily interactions with their native-speaking peers.